Taroudant, Morocco: So how many camels are you worth?

 Taroudant, Morocco

-On the contrary actually.
-Locals were eager to help when I asked for direction and several of them followed with usย to make sure we got to the right place.
+Locals were eager to help when I asked for directions and several of them walked with usย to make sure we got to the right place.
 In general, the souk vendorsย were very chatty and friendly.

 Taroudant, Morocco